xofbd/aws-emr-spark-example/README.md

 1. Download output data: `bin/download-output`
 1. See results: `cat data/part-*.csv`

+Make sure to shutdown the EMR cluster with `bin/terminate-cluster`.
+You can also delete the bucket and its conent with `bin/delete-bucket`.

 ## License
 This project is distributed under the MIT license.
 Please see `LICENSE` for more information.